cohortshapley/cohortintgrad/README.md

-# Cohort Shapley Integrated Gradients
+# Integrated Gradient Cohort Shapley
-Cohort Shapley Integrated Gradients (CSIG) is a calculation method of local feature attribution that apply multilinear extensions which make integrated gradients equivalent to Shapley values in an original space to the space of indicator functions, not to data space.
+Integrated Gradient Cohort Shapley (IGCS) is a calculation method of local feature attribution that apply multilinear extensions which make integrated gradients equivalent to Shapley values in an original space to the space of indicator functions, not to data space.
 Then it introduces integrated gradients on the indicator space.
 Our method is based on empirical distribution similar to Cohort Shapley (CS), and can evaluate feature attributions with a linear complexity to the number of features.
-In addition, CSIG does not require any differentiability on the model nor other assumptions, since line integrals of CSIG are held in the indicator space.
+In addition, IGCS does not require any differentiability on the model nor other assumptions, since line integrals of IGCS are held in the indicator space.